-One is the risk of infection.
+One is the risk of infection from a poorly sterilized pedicure tool or a cut.
 Infection can raise your blood sugar levels, interfere with proper healing and put you at risk of more serious complications like ulcers and even amputation.

-So before scheduling a visit to the nail salon, check with your physician to make sure it’s okay to have one.
-Once you have the green light, sticking to a few basic precautions can significantly reduce infection risks and lead to a safer, more pleasant experience.
+So before scheduling a visit to the nail salon, check with your physician to make sure it’s okay to get a pedicure.

 “People with poorly-controlled diabetes can develop foot problems, such as decreased circulation or nerve damage, which can lead to serious complications,” says Athena Philis-Tsimikas, MD, a clinical endocrinologist and vice president of Scripps Whittier Diabetes Institute.

-If you have diabetes, proper foot care is a must.
-Follow these tips if you are considering getting a pedicure.
+Follow these tips if you have type 2 diabetes and are considering getting a pedicure.

 Shaving can leave tiny nicks in your skin and increase the risk of infection.
 If you have neuropathy, it can lead to a loss of sensation to the affected areas.
 Without the ability to feel pain, people with diabetic neuropathy can allow small cuts or blisters on their feet to fester into larger sores or ulcers which can become infected.

-Play it safe and bring your own if possible.
+Play it safe and bring your own pedicure tools if possible.

 Ask the technician to avoid doing anything that can scratch or injure the skin.
 Speak up if you don’t like what the technician is doing.